This website provides a forum for researchers of Dalit literature.

 The network has currently published a special issue on Dalit literature in the Journal of Commonwealth Literature 54 (1) in March 2019 and the edited collection Dalit Text: Aesthetics and Politics Re-imagined (Routledge, 2019), co-edited by Judith Misrahi-Barak, K. Satyanarayana and Nicole Thiara.

 We also received AHRC Follow-on Funding for Impact and Engagement to co-organise events with cultural organisations to promote and celebrate Dalit and Adivasi literature and performing arts.
-The 2-year funding period will start on 1 March 2020.
+The funding period started on 1 March 2020.